IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION

 Even if you’ve signed up for phone banking, ensure that you read through your bank’s

-up sheets require information such as Social Security, driver’s license number, or any personal
+or signup sheets require information such as Social Security, driver’s license number, or

 Lock down your hardware

-as they can prevent criminals from stealing your data.
+apps and software are also good to have as they can prevent criminals from stealing

 Social Media Safeguards

-easier it will be for someone to get their hands on your information.
-Keep your social
+the easier it will be for someone to get their hands on your information.
+Keep

-media profile as barren as possible and try not to divulge your birth date, email address,
+your social media profile as barren as possible and try not to divulge your birth

 0Shares